Imperial Service Club

-The Imperial Service Club was a club for Australian military officers returning from war service.
+The Imperial Services Club was a club for Australian military officers returning from war service.

 The club was incorporated into the Royal Automobile Club of Australia (RACA) in 1986, bringing with it a history stretching back to World War I.

 History

 The ISC's first premises were in Penzance Chambers at 29 Elizabeth Street, Sydney.
 These were secured and furnished at the end of 1917 by a committee of returned officers who "felt the need and realised the national value of such an institution".
 The first ideas for this institution may have emerged from the Oxford Hotel at the corner of King and Phillip Streets, a regular meeting house for the Royal New South Wales Lancers.

 An early Club document proclaimed, "It is scarcely possible to emphasise too strongly the necessity for such a Club as this, which will be a rallying point for the Officers who have served and will bind them into one strong united body, which they certainly were on service".

 The objects of the Club were stated as: